 At New Year’s Eve, there’s a spectacular fireworks show in the city.
 It doesn’t take place in the Brussels City Centre but at the Atomium, the landmark building with its 9 shiny spheres that was originally built for the 1958 Brussels World’s Fair.
 You can watch it up close at Heysel/Heizel, or from afar at the Poelaert Plein (Place Poelaert) in the heart of Brussels.

-Wintry playground at Bois de la Cambre
+Wonder Woods at Bois de la Cambre

 This forest is located a bit outside of the city center and you’ll need a to take a tram or taxi to get there.
 Note that this wintry attraction site tends to take place as from early December.
 More info and dates can be found here.